huggingface/accelerate/docs/source/usage_guides/big_modeling.md

 Note that here we assume that `ModelClass` is a model that takes up more video-card memory than what can fit on your device (be it `mps` or `cuda`).

-The first step is to init an empty skeleton of the model which won't take up any RAM using the [`~utils.init_empty_weights`] context manager:
+The first step is to init an empty skeleton of the model which won't take up any RAM using the [`init_empty_weights`] context manager:

 ```py
 from accelerate import init_empty_weights